stevebiczyk/table-booking-system/README.md

 <div align="center"><img src = "https://github.com/signin.jpg" width=700></div>

-## Book a Table Page
+## Booking Pages

+These pages are only accessible to registered users and only after logging in first.

+Login credentials can be found in the Overview section of the Readme but are also included here:

+- Admin user:

+Username: admin
+Password: Beechfern22

+- Registered user:

+Username: istvanbiczyk
+Password: tablebooking2

-This page can be acessed by clicking the Book a Table button, located in the Navbar.
+- The page can be acessed by clicking the Book a Table button, located in the Navbar.
 Another similar button can found o the About page.
-For the purpose of the project only registered site users can make a booking after signing in.
-The table contains the Booking form.
+For the purpose of the project only registered site users can make a booking after signing in.The table contains the Booking form.
 This is a bespoke form created for the purpose of the project.
 It has fields for selecting the date and time of the booking, the number of guests and one of the 5 tables.
-Data validation is included for every input field.
+Custom data validation is included for every input field.
+The booking processs and associated views are protected by the `@login_required` decorator to stop users from accessing these pages without logging in, by typing in the relevant URL-s.
+If a site visitor attempts to do this they are the redirected to the Login page.

 <div align="center"><img src = "https://github.com/booking-form.jpg" width=700></div>

-The user can not make a booking for the past or for a time outside the opening hours.
+- The user can not make a booking for the past or for a time outside the opening hours.
 The number of guests can't be less than 1 or greater than 25 which is considered to be the full capacity of the restaurant.
 Bookings can be made for 30 minute intervals and it's not possible to make two bookings for the same table at the same time.
 Special requests can be used to warn about allergies and dietary or any other needs.
 There is a button beneath the form for submitting the information.
 Entering invalid data results in warning messages appearing and pointing out the error to the user and prompting them to correct the relevant details.
 Upon entering and submitting valid data the user is redirected to the Booking Confirmation page where they can check if they entered the correct details.